mccoy-lab/aneuploidy_scrnaseq/scripts/README.md

 `04_dge.R`  -  Perform differential expression analysis to quantify global responses to aneuploidy in single cells of human embryos.

+`05_dge.R`  -  Perform simulations of single-cell gene expression (adapted from Griffiths et al., 2017) and allelic imbalance impacts of aneuploidy to assess performance when combining these signatures.

 ## References